 We look forward to receiving and listening to your tunes.

-Please ensure all artwork is submitted using one of Holiday Records templates below.
+Please ensure all artwork is submitted using one of Holiday Records templates below in CMYK format.
 Do not change the dimensions or colour profiles in any template.
 If a template doesn’t exist, or you are looking for a trusted graphic designer to help with your creation, please contact us.

 To ensure we get it just right, artwork proofs will be sent for approval prior to printing.
 Centre label and jacket proofs will be printed and sent hard copy to New Zealand clients for your review and approval.
 Overseas clients will receive on—screen PDF proofs.